netsec-ethz/rains/DESIGN-ASSERTION-CACHE.md

 - to allow fast lookups of assertions, two hash maps are used.
 The first hashmap is keyed by zone, name, and type.
 The value is a pointer to the second hashmap which is keyed by the context.
 The value points to a lru list node.
-- a list node contains a set (safe for concurrent accesses) of objects containing an assertion and a expiration time.
+- a list node contains a set (safe for concurrent accesses) of objects containing an assertion and expiration time.
 Each object in the set must have the same zone, name, type, and context.
-- to allow fast lookups of assertions for consistency checks.
-There is an additional hashmap keyed by zone and context.
-The value points to a list of assertions ordered according to their name.
-  (Instead of an order list we could use a segment or interval tree)
 - sections over which this server has authority are not subject to lru removal.